 Sensory Processing Disorder Defined

 Our senses help us make sense of the world around us.
-For individuals with SPD, sensory information isn’t as easily organized in the brain.
+For individuals with SPD, sensory input and sensory information isn’t as easily organized in the brain.
 SPD is a neurological condition that interferes with the brain’s ability to interpret sensory information.
 In the example above, the sensory experience mostly involved sound.
 However, a person with SPD can have sensitivity in any or multiple senses- sight, taste, smell, sound, touch, or movement.
 For some, SPD involves a heightened response to their environment, while others actually seek more intense sensory experiences.
 SPD is not typically a stand-alone condition.
 The prevalence of SPD is higher in gifted kids and kids with Autism or ADHD.
 Like other conditions, SPD occurs on a spectrum.
 For a more in-depth look at SPD, and resources specific to this condition, check out the STAR institute.

 Kids with SPD